ElliotMarty-ccc/IT1025-Marty/Lab4/readme.md

 Lossless compression means that the image will not lose quality, no matter how compressed it gets.
 Lossy compression removes the data during compression.
 ### File Formats
 .jpgs remove data that the human eye cannot tell is there.
 It is lossy, but only to a point that we can't tell. .gif files are used to keep tight images, and also for animated images. .png files are non-lossy files, meaning that they don't lose any data on compression
+### File Properties
+Only two layers.
+One for the background circle, and another for the text and image, which were on the same level.
+The file size is 67.9 kb and it opens with Google Chrome.
+It would be better to open with Paint or an image editing program because you would probably want to edit it.